enerrio/grokking-mlp/README.md

 ## File Descriptions

+* config.yaml: Configuration file for setting hyperparameters
 * data.py: Creates synthetic datasets
 * net.py: Defines the neural network architecture and set up loss function and optimizer
-* train.py: Main script used to define hyperparameters, train models, and record results
 * plot.py: Contains helper functions for creating plots
+* train.py: Main script used to train models and record results

 ## Experiment List

 * **exp1**: Randomly split data into train and val set.
 Train over 100k optimization steps
 * **exp2**: Randomly split data into train and val set.
 Train over 20k epochs
 * **exp3**: Split data based on label (val set composed of data samples with labels 1 and 2).
 Train over 20k epochs
+  * This is to see if the model will still grok (generalize) if it does not see certain data points.
+In other words, if it never sees any examples where the answer is 1 or 2, will it still learn the true underlying equation?
+Or will it learn a variant of it that works for the other labels.

 TODO: Track norm of weights for last layer. see if they are cyclic per apple research paper.
 A sharp phase transition should happen when the **model misclassifies training samples**.
 It is accompanied by a sudden spike in training loss.
-Maybe try increasing norm of last layer after loss plateaus to encourage grokking?
+Maybe try increasing norm of last layer after loss plateaus to encourage grokking earlier?
-Plot the weight updates per epoch
+Plot the weight updates per epoch to see "speed" of learning during early stage of training, plateau stage, and grokking stage.

 ## Plots